Notification

 Note: Access to storage buckets for Data Transfer is migrating from Google Groups to a new Ad Manager user role permission.
 Access via Google Groups ends in January 2025.
 Learn more about the migration.

-New process (available in November 2024)
+New process for Data Transfer storage access (available in November 2024)

 Starting in November 2024, you can begin migrating users that need access to Data Transfer storage buckets from Google Groups to a new Ad Manager user role permission.
 Users in the Administrator role will be able to access the storage buckets by default.
 For other users, you can add them to a user role with the new "View data transfer buckets" permission.
 Learn more about the migration

-Current process (available until January 2025)
+Old process for Data Transfer storage access (available until January 2025)

 Storage buckets used by Ad Manager are included in a Google-owned cloud storage project.
 Ad Manager storage buckets don't appear under your own project list in the Google Developers Console.